smlindauer/open-model-manager-resources/addons/README.md

 # Overview

-This directory contains the instructions to perform various tasks in SAS Open Model Manager container:
+This directory contains the instructions to perform various tasks in the SAS Open Model Manager container:

-* install extra Python packages into the Open MM container
+* install extra Python packages into the Open Model Manager container
 * change PyMAS configuration in the container
-* turn on logging debug for a specific service using sas-admin util
+* turn on logging debug for a specific service using sas-admin CLI utility
-* create container base images for Python2, Python3 and R models with Python script
+* create container base images for Python2, Python 3 and R models with a Python script
 * create Amazon Web Services (AWS) and Private Docker publising destinations with a Python script

 ## Extra Python packages